newhavenrb/conferences/Development-and-Philosophy.md

     * Abstract
     * Ontology (used in NLP, etc): determine what types of things there are.
 OOP is building an ontology.
     * Lots of work in whether a particular ontology is a good ontology... why don't we look at those 100s of years of work (as software people)?
+* Lots of philosophy, linguistics, thinking about thinking...  better to watch a video if available :)